lit/lit.dev/packages/lit-dev-content/site/docs/templates/lists.md

 {% playground-example "docs/templates/lists-map/" "my-element.ts" %}

 Note that this expression returns an array of `TemplateResult` objects.
-Lit will render an array or iterable of subtemplates and other values.
+Lit will render an array or iterable of sub-templates and other values.

 ## Repeating templates with looping statements